 navigated through heavy storm cells, having a very bumpy ride indeed.
 We finally reached Enugu.
 There, I had nothing to do than to wait for my passengers.

 anxious for the return of my passengers.
 The weather looked very threatening.
-They took their time.
-The weather deteriorated further.
+They took their time and the weather deteriorated further while it started to get late.

 Meanwhile my passenger got very quite.
-The constant, blinding, lightening and the heavy turbulence worried them visibly.
-I had no time for that, since I was busy keeping the plane straight and level!
+The constant, blinding, lightening and the heavy turbulence worried them.
+I had no time for that, since I was busy keeping the plane straight and level and soon, running!

 There was a lot of traffic at Lagos Airport and due to the bad weather the situation was, as many times, chaotic.
 I was still 55 miles out.
 Radar Approach was, as often, out of order.
 Most incoming planes were put on hold before cleared to land.